 That’s true with any surgery, but some key problems to consider with this procedure include:

-These potential risks are why it’s so important to see an orthopedic surgical specialist like the ones at the Methodist Physician Group Orthopedic and Spine Center.
+These potential risks are why it’s so important to see an orthopedic surgical specialist like the ones at The Methodist Physician Group Specialists.
 A skilled surgeon will take steps to prevent complications.